Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparison with theory

 On mildly non-linear scales of the order of $\theta=10'$, large deviation theory (LDT) accurately predicts the WL $\kappa$-PDF \citep{Barthelemy20a} and its dependence on CPs \citep{Boyle2020} across different redshifts \citep{Castiblanco:2024xnd}.
 Moreover, the theoretical framework for the $\kappa$-PDF can be extended to account for WL systematics such as shape noise, the impact of masks in mass mapping, baryonic effects, and intrinsic alignments \citep{Barthelemy2024}.
 In a nutshell LDT describes the exponential decay of large fluctuations in series of random variables \citep{Touchette+09}.
 In the present case we use it to model the asymptotic exponential behavior of the matter density field PDF, as the variance goes to zero \citep{Bernardeau:2013rda}.
 By applying the contraction principle, it identifies the most likely mapping between initial and final densities.
 For projected fields, as the convergence, this relation is given by the cylindrical collapse as the dominant mapping \citep{2000A&A...364....1B}.
 Those principles are implemented on the level of the cumulant generating function (CGF), from which the $\kappa$-PDF can be obtained through an inverse Laplace transform.
 The convergence CGF is given in terms of the CGF of the matter density contrast averaged over cylinders of length $L\rightarrow \infty$ and transverse sizes $\chi(z) \, \theta$.
 By focusing on the central (roughly $2 \, \sigma$) region around the peak, one can ensure accuracy of the theoretical model and Gaussianity of the DV.
 We computed the WL $\kappa$-PDF theoretical predictions using the \texttt{CosMomentum}\footnote{\url{https://github.com/OliverFHD/CosMomentum}} public code \citep{Friedrich_2025}.

-While $\kappa$-PDF predictions \inlinecomment{\JHD{$\kappa$-PDF, lensing PDF, $\kappa$-PDF... we should stick to one} \simone{agreed.
-Fixed to contour labeling: $\kappa$-PDF, APM-PDF, ..}}can be corrected for the impact of zero-padding in a KS reconstruction \citep{Barthelemy2024}, this is not required for our FFT-based KS reconstruction of the simulations, in which simulated maps are effectively repeated to reduce discontinuities at the patch borders.
+While $\kappa$-PDF predictions can be corrected for the impact of zero-padding in a KS reconstruction \citep{Barthelemy2024}, this is not required for our FFT-based KS reconstruction of the simulations, in which simulated maps are effectively repeated to reduce discontinuities at the patch borders.
 Finally, in contrast with the $\gamma$-2PCFs where the mean signal is insensitive to shape noise, the noisy $\kappa$-PDF is a convolution of the signal PDF and the shape noise PDF.
-We model the latter as a zero-mean Gaussian with a variance measured on smoothed convergence maps reconstructed from randomly rotated noisy shear catalogues probing intrinsic ellipticities only. \inlinecomment{\JHD{Can you explain why we do not use the shape noise infused in the catalogues, the $\sigma_\epsilon = 0.26$ per component mentioned in Sec.
-2.2? } \simone{This was to mimic what we would do with observational data}}
+We model the latter as a zero-mean Gaussian with a variance measured on smoothed convergence maps reconstructed from randomly rotated noisy shear catalogs probing intrinsic ellipticities only.